rebecavalverde/help-docs/docs/en/edu/remove-students.md

 permalink: en/education/remove-students-organization.html
 ---

-When comes the end of the semester or the year you might want to remove old student profil to free licenses.
+When comes the end of the semester or the year you might want to remove old students accounts to free licenses.

-**A removed account cannot be restored, please be careful and make sure your students already saved all their work localy**
+**A removed account cannot be restored, please be careful and make sure your students already saved all their work locally.**

 ## Go to your school organization settings